apache/flink/docs/content/docs/dev/table/sql/show.md

 3 rows in set
 ```

-- Shows all columns of the given table with the given partition spec.
+- Shows all partitions of the given table with the given partition spec.

 ```sql
 show partitions table1 partition (id=1002);